Rescue: The Embassy Mission

-Hostages (Note: Released as Hostage: Rescue Mission in the United States and Operation Jupiter in France.
-Additionally, the NES port is titled Rescue: The Embassy Mission.) is a 1988 tactical shooter video game developed and published by Infogrames for the Acorn Electron, Archimedes, Atari ST, Amiga, Apple IIGS, Amstrad CPC, BBC Micro, Commodore 64, MS-DOS, MSX, Nintendo Entertainment System, and ZX Spectrum.
-The game depicts a terrorist attack and hostage crisis at an embassy in Paris, with the player controlling a six-man GIGN counterterrorist team as they are deployed to defeat the terrorists and free their hostages.
+Rescue: The Embassy Mission (NES version), released on PC as Hostages (Note: Released as Hostage: Rescue Mission in the United States and Operation Jupiter in France.) is a 1988 tactical shooter video game developed and published by Infogrames for the Acorn Electron, Archimedes, Atari ST, Amiga, Apple IIGS, Amstrad CPC, BBC Micro, Commodore 64, MS-DOS, MSX, Nintendo Entertainment System, and ZX Spectrum.
+The game depicts a terrorist attack and hostage crisis at an embassy in Paris, with the player controlling a six-man [counterterrorist team as they are deployed to defeat the terrorists and free their hostages.

 An indirect sequel, Alcatraz, was released for the Amiga, Atari ST, and MS-DOS in 1992.

 Gameplay

-Hostages is split into two or three (depending on platform) distinct sections with different gameplay styles.
+Rescue: The Embassy Mission is split into two or three (depending on platform) distinct sections with different gameplay styles.

-In the first section, the player controls GIGN snipers Delta, Echo, and Mike (names vary between versions, such as "Mike", "Steve", and "Jumbo" in the NES version) as they attempt to reach designated vantage points in buildings across the street from the embassy to cover the main assault; however, the terrorists have set up searchlights and are scanning the street for movement.
+In the first section, the player controls snipers Delta, Echo, and Mike (names vary between platforms, such as "Mike", "Steve", and "Jumbo"; or "Ron", "Dick", and "Kemco" in some NES versions) as they attempt to reach designated vantage points in buildings across the street from the embassy to cover the main assault; however, the terrorists have set up searchlights and are scanning the street for movement.
 The player controls one operative at a time in a side-scroller segment where they must reach one of the vantage points while avoiding the searchlights.
 To do so, the player must time their movements, take cover behind fences or in buildings, or roll, crawl, and dive to avoid the searchlights.
 If an operative is spotted by a searchlight, the terrorists will shoot at them; the player must roll, dive, or enter cover to avoid getting hit.
-Once an operative enters a building containing a vantage point, the player takes control of the next operative at the starting area.
-The section ends when all three operatives have reached a vantage point.
+Once an operative enters a building containing a vantage point, the player can take control of the next operative at the starting area.
+The section ends when at least one operative has reached a vantage point.

-In the second section (linked to the first section in some versions), the player controls Delta, Echo, and Mike from the vantage points as they besiege the embassy with their sniper rifles while the entry team, Hotel, Tango, and Bravo (names again vary between versions, such as "Ron", "Dick", and "Kemco" in the NES version), deploy to the embassy's roof via helicopter and rappel down the sides to enter through the windows.
-Similar to a shooting gallery game, the player views the side of the embassy (which side depends on the sniper's vantage point) through a scope and must secure the operative's descent by observing the windows, shooting them to break them open, and shooting terrorists whose silhouettes are visible in the windows.
-Once the player deems their side clear, they can assume control of the rappelling operative as they lower themselves down the side of the embassy.
-The operative can choose which floor and window to enter on, and the section ends when the operative enters the embassy.
+In the second section (linked to the first section in some versions), the player controls snipers from the vantage points as they besiege the embassy with their sniper rifles while the entry team assaulters deploy to the embassy's roof via helicopter and rappel down the sides to enter through the windows.
+Similar to a shooting gallery game, the player views the side of the embassy (which side depends on the sniper's vantage point) through a scope and must secure the operative's descent by observing the windows, and shooting terrorists whose silhouettes are visible in the windows while avoiding hitting hostages.
+At any point, the player can switch between snipers to view different sides of the building, or they can assume control of a rappelling assaulter as they lower themselves down the side of the embassy.
+The operative can choose which floor and window to enter on, and the sniper section ends when the operative enters the embassy.